KhronosGroup/Vulkan-Hpp/README.md

 ### namespace vk::raii

-There is an additional header named vulkan_raii.hpp generated.
+There is an additional header named [`vulkan_raii.hpp`](vulkan/vulkan_raii.hpp) generated.
 That header holds raii-compliant wrapper classes for the handle types.
-That is, for e.g. the handle type VkInstance, there's a raii-compliant wrapper vk::raii::Instance.
-Please have a look at the samples using those classes in the directory RAII_Samples.
+That is, for e.g. the handle type `VkInstance`, there's a raii-compliant wrapper `vk::raii::Instance`.
+Please have a look at the samples using those classes in the directory [RAII_Samples](RAII_Samples).

 ### C/C++ Interop for Handles

 On 64-bit platforms Vulkan-Hpp supports implicit conversions between C++ Vulkan handles and C Vulkan handles.
 On 32-bit platforms all non-dispatchable handles are defined as `uint64_t`, thus preventing type-conversion checks at compile time which would catch assignments between incompatible handle types.
 Due to that Vulkan-Hpp does not enable implicit conversion for 32-bit platforms by default and it is recommended to use a `static_cast` for the conversion like this: `VkImage = static_cast<VkImage>(cppImage)` to prevent converting some arbitrary int to a handle or vice versa by accident.
-If you're developing your code on a 64-bit platform, but want compile your code for a 32-bit platform without adding the explicit casts you can define `VULKAN_HPP_TYPESAFE_CONVERSION` to 1 in your build system or before including `vulkan.hpp`.
-On 64-bit platforms this define is set to 1 by default and can be set to 0 to disable implicit conversions.
+If you're developing your code on a 64-bit platform, but want to compile your code for a 32-bit platform without adding the explicit casts, you can define `VULKAN_HPP_TYPESAFE_CONVERSION` to `1` in your build system or before including `vulkan.hpp`.
+On 64-bit platforms this define is set to `1` by default and can be set to `0` to disable implicit conversions.

 ### Flags

-The scoped enum feature adds type safety to the flags, but also prevents using the flag bits as input for bitwise operations like & and |.
+The scoped enum feature adds type safety to the flags, but also prevents using the flag bits as input for bitwise operations such as `&` and `|`.

-As solution Vulkan-Hpp provides a template class `vk::Flags` which brings the standard operations like `&=`, `|=`, `&` and `|` to our scoped enums.
+As solution Vulkan-Hpp provides a class template `vk::Flags` which brings the standard operations like `&=`, `|=`, `&`, and `|` to our scoped enums.
 Except for the initialization with 0 this class behaves exactly like a normal bitmask with the improvement that it is impossible to set bits not specified by the corresponding enum by accident.
 Here are a few examples for the bitmask handling:

 ```c++
 vk::ImageUsageFlags iu1; // initialize a bitmask with no bit set